When the Lights Go Out

 Your newly planted garden looks lush as the heavy rains of spring quench the thirst of young plants.
 Or it would look so if not for those large holes in your leafy greens.
 If your plants have become last night's buffet, slugs might be responsible.
 Slugs are active at night and feed on whatever smells good in the garden.
-To prevent them from feasting on your plants, place traps nearby.
+To prevent slugs from feasting on your plants, place traps nearby.

 Earwigs are another nocturnal nuisance that can be controlled using traps.
 They can damage garden plants like lettuce and even bite humans when disturbed.
 They’re attracted to moisture, so if you want to avoid an accidental run-in with one of these pincered creatures, shake off towels and seat cushions before drying off after a swim or sitting down to eat.